chrisclarkson/nuctools_shiny/README.md

 It involves manual point/peak picking on a plot called a phasogram.

-This applet allows one to interactively click and pick points on phasograms, and interactively calculate the NRL value for many different phasograms by use of a 'Next' and 'Back' button.
+This applet allows one to interactively click and pick points on phasograms, and easily calculate the NRL value for many different phasograms by use of a 'Next' and 'Back' button.

 This applet save me a lot of time.